javierdemartin/Bicis/README.md

 iOS app to check on the status of bike sharing services.
 Currently available for Bilbao, Madrid and New York.

-Gets the predictions from the [Neural Bikes](http://neural.bike) API and compares the real availability of each station with the predicted availability.
+Compares the daily historic availability against the predictions made by [Neural Bikes](http://neural.bike).
 The predictions are handled and created by the Machine Learning backend, [Neural Bikes](https://github.com/javierdemartin/neural-bikes).

 ## Tech Stack